AI alignment project evaluation criteria

 By Adam Jones (Published on August 11, 2024)

 Below are the criteria that we'll use to evaluate projects on our AI Alignment Course.
-Project submissions will be anonymised and evaluated by a panel of experts, including course facilitators.
+Project submissions will be evaluated by a panel of expert judges.

 Clarity of communication and presentation